Humanitarian Mine Action

 Powerpoint downloads

 This link leads to a collection of powerpoint slide shows and scripts on a range of topics, including IEDs, risk management and accident case studies.
-Very pictorial, these are probably the most 'entertaining' things on this site.
+Very pictorial, these are probably the most 'entertaining' parts of this site.

 Introducing humanitarian demining (for newcomers)